code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-21-spring-kafka-json-serializer-deserializer-example.md

 ---
-title: "Spring Kafka - JSON Serializer Example"
+title: "Spring Kafka - JSON Serializer Deserializer Example"
-permalink: /spring-kafka-json-serializer-example.html
+permalink: /spring-kafka-json-serializer-deserializer-example.html
-excerpt: "A detailed step-by-step tutorial on how to send/receive JSON messages using Spring Kafka and Spring Boot."
+excerpt: "A detailed step-by-step tutorial on how to configure a JSON Serializer &amp; Deserializer using Spring Kafka and Spring Boot."
 date: 2017-03-21
 modified: 2017-03-21
 header: